GilesS420/Laravel-project_backend-web/README.md

 in another terminal to run the development server: php artisan serve

+when setting up the .env file, make sure FILESYSTEM_DISK is set to public instead of local

 Make sure both are running, otherwise the project won't be visible.

 sources: